elgatopanzon/git-multi/README.md

-# Multi-git - Git Submodules that don't suck!
+# Multi-git - Git Submodules done better?!

 This project is a little tool I decided to put together because I keep running into this same problem: how can I effectively manage multiple nested git repos in a single repo without running into something messy?